rya-sge/access-denied/_posts/2024-10-29-shamir-secret-sharing-introduction.md

 isMath: true
 ---

 **Shamir's Secret Sharing** (SSS) is a cryptographic method developed by Israeli cryptographer Adi Shamir in 1979 in the paper *How to share a secret*.

-I
+## Introduction

 Shamir's Secret Sharing enables a secret to be divided into multiple parts, known as "shares," which can be distributed among participants.
 Only a subset of these shares, a threshold number, is required to reconstruct the original secret.